kuomat/STAT-4830-vllm-project/report.md

 ## Problem Statement

 We aim to optimize personalized recommendations for users when they visit a new e-commerce website where they have minimal prior purchase history.
+Our approach leverages metadata (e.g., product images, reviews, descriptions) from other shopping platforms the user has interacted with to generate relevant recommendations.
+We integrate this metadata into a graph-based model (GraphSAGE) to improve cold-start recommendation quality.

 Cold-start issues in recommendation systems lead to poor user experience, making it difficult for users to receive relevant suggestions when they switch to a new platform.
 This can cause frustration, reduce engagement, and limit conversions for businesses.

 ### Success Metrics